gfunk77/Frontend-Mentor/social-proof/README.md

 This is a solution to the [Social Proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA)

+In this challenge my workflow was desktop first, which is not a typical practice for me.

 ### The challenge

 Users should be able to: